Advantages and disadvantages of diesel engine

 3. Relatively Cheaper Fuel

-Diesel fuel provides a diesel engine with another advantage over petrol or gasoline engine.
-From the end consumers, diesel fuel is around 15 to 20 percent cheaper than gasoline.
-It is worth explaining further that diesel fuel is heavier and less volatile than gasoline, thereby making it simpler to refine.
-However, it is also important to note that it some areas, diesel can be as expensive as or more expensive than gasoline due to high demand and carbon taxes.
+Diesel fuel provides a diesel engine with another advantage over a petrol or gasoline engine.
+In most cases, from the end consumers, diesel fuel is around 15 to 20 percent cheaper than gasoline.
+It is worth explaining further that diesel fuel is heavier and less volatile than gasoline.
+This makes it simpler to refine.
+It is still important to underscore the fact that diesel can be more expensive than gasoline in certain areas due to high demand and higher carbon tax implications.

 4. Better Torque

-A diesel engine provides better torque to the driveshaft than most gasoline engine.
-Characteristics such as slow fuel burn and high compression produce greater torque.
-Take note that torque provides a vehicle with the ability to pull loads and accelerate.
-Hence, due to this advantage, diesel engines are better suited for larger vehicles such as pickup truck and SUVs, as well as industrial trucks and heavy machinery.
+A diesel engine provides better torque to the driveshaft than most gasoline engines.
+Characteristics like slow fuel burn and high compression produce greater torque.
+Note that torque provides a vehicle with the ability to pull loads and accelerate.
+Hence, due to this advantage, diesel engines are better suited for larger vehicles like pickup trucks, industrial trucks, and heavy machinery.

 5. Good Resale Value

-Note that this type of internal combustion is durable as far as hot temperature is concerned.
-All diesel engines are built to withstand higher temperatures and higher compression, thus they can last longer than a gasoline engine.
-Some diesel engines have clocked more than 500,00 miles while remaining considerably reliable and efficient.
+This type of internal combustion is durable as far as hot temperature is concerned.
+Diesel engines are built to withstand higher temperatures and higher compression.
+They can last longer than a gasoline engine.
+Some have clocked more than 500000 miles while remaining reliable and efficient.
 Nevertheless, coupled with reduced maintenance costs from the absence of spark plugs, as well as with proper maintenance, vehicles running on diesel engines have better resale value.

 The Cons: Disadvantages of Diesel Engine